zjgordon/mcServerManager/planning/tasks/meta/PROJECT_HISTORY.md

 flake8, mypy, bandit, pydocstyle) passing.
 All 185 tests continue to pass, providing immediate relief from pre-commit friction while maintaining code quality standards.

+## 2025-01-09 - CARD-023: Update line length standards across all configuration files

+**Epic:** Epic 7 – Development Workflow Optimization
+**Status:** Completed
+**Owner:** cursor

+Successfully updated line length standards across all Python formatting and linting tools to 100 characters for consistent development workflow.
+Updated Black configuration in pyproject.toml to use 100-character line length, updated isort configuration to match Black's line length setting, and updated flake8 configuration in .flake8 to enforce 100-character line length limits.
+Verified all Python files pass the new line length standards using flake8, black, and isort tools.
+All 185 tests continue to pass, ensuring the updated line length standards work correctly across the entire codebase.
+This eliminates line length conflicts between different tools and creates a more reasonable standard for Minecraft server management code with long configuration strings and server names.